ADAM0912/An-empirical-generalization-metric-for-deep-networks/README.md

 python  trade_off_point.py

 ```
-The final result of our benchmark is like this:
+The final result of our benchmark is like this(change clip to your own testing model):

 | MODEL             | CLIP     |
 |-------------------|----------|